SpudGunMan/meshing-around/README.md

-ignoreDefaultChannel = False # ignoreDefaultChannel, the bot will ignore the default channel set above ignoreChannels = # ignoreChannels is a comma separated list of channels to ignore, e.g. 4,5 cmdBang = False # require ! to be the first character in a command
+ignoreDefaultChannel = False # ignoreDefaultChannel, the bot will ignore the default channel set above ignoreChannels = # ignoreChannels is a comma separated list of channels to ignore, e.g. 4,5 cmdBang = False # require ! to be the first character in a command explicitCmd = True # require explicit command, the message will only be processed if it starts with a command word disable to get more activity
 ```

 ### Location Settings